goyalankit/go-stuff/epoll/README.md

 epoll
 ====

-This demonstrates basic usage of epoll api.
+`main.go` demonstrates basic usage of epoll api.

 epoll is a datastructure in kernel.
 It can be created/modified/waited on using the following three syscalls: